Lani-Kailua Outdoor Circle

 Under LKOC auspices, the WCCC Community Service Workline women continue their long-standing (since 1999) landscape maintenance of the Kailua Road median at the entrance to Kailua.
 Note that LKOC installed the Loulu Palms and plantings there in the early 2000’s.

-In 2020, with the arrival of COVID-19, WCCC was forced into a lockdown, and has been unable to perform this landscape maintenance along Kailua Road.
-We are looking forward to having the area once again regularly maintained, and will keep everyone informed as to status of the lockdown.
+In 2020, with the arrival of COVID-19, WCCC was forced into a lockdown, and was unable to perform this landscape maintenance along Kailua Road.
+Thankfully, in mid-2021, the Workline teams were back and the area is once again being maintained regularly.

 Picture